OctopusDeploy/blog/blog/2025-01/2025-deprecated-features/index.md

 ### Clarification To our support policies
 Octopus supports a range of Windows and [non-Windows](https://octopus.com/docs/infrastructure/deployment-targets/linux#supported-distributions) platforms for use as targets and workers.

- Previously, we tied this list of supported platforms to those which we explicitly ran our full suite of automated tests against for every build.
+ Previously, we tied this list of supported platforms to those which we explicitly ran against our full suite of automated tests on every build.
 While this approach does give some degree of confidence that workloads _will_ generally work on those operating systems, it does make that list a little arbitrary.

  Moving forward we will instead describe our platform support in terms of those platforms that are supported by the underlying tooling used for Octopus task execution, as well as being supported by the vendors themselves.
 Since the execution tooling, [Calamari](https://octopus.com/docs/octopus-rest-api/calamari), is currently built on [.NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md#linux), this defines for us the lower bound version of those platforms that we expect workloads be able to run on.
 Note that we do intend to upgrade to [.NET 8](https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md#linux) in the next several months which may have some impact on support for older Linux platforms, such as Debian 11.

 #### What to expect
-Based on the reported usage metrics, for the vast majority of our customers this will not impact their targets that are in use.
+Based on the reported usage metrics, for the vast majority of our customers this will not impact any targets that are in use.
 Most customers are utilizing Operating Systems, either Windows or Linux, which continue to be well within the supported version range.

-It is also possible for some older Linux platforms that are not listed as explicitly supported, that deployments continue to work.
+It is also possible that deployments may still continue to work for some older Linux platforms which are not listed explicitly.
 This change in our policy does not mean we will necessarily do anything to _explicitly prevent_ tasks from running, only that we can only reasonably support and consider targets and workers that all our relevant dependencies also support.

 In future as we update the tooling used, expect to see the details on this support page to continue to be updated.
 Rest assured however that our goal is to continue to provide as much coverage to platforms that are in use by our customers, while providing improved predictability into what we support and why.

 ### Windows Server 2008 targets